dqsully/advent-of-code/2023/01/rust/README.md

 The digit-word matching could maybe be optimized by writing out a regex-like state machine for matching individual bytes, or more likely through explicit vectorization.
 Either way this would be much more complicated than `partial_line.starts_with(num_text)`.

-I don't believe part 2 could be vectorized in the same way as part 1 because of the digit-word matching.
+I don't believe part 2 could be vectorized in most of the the same ways as part 1 because of the digit-word matching.

 This solution may also be multithreaded or converted into an ETL process, just like part 1.